 Potatoes can be a dieter's secret weapon -- if you know how best to prepare them.
 Keep them away from the deep fryer or high-fat toppings, and they're excellent choices.
 On its own, a cooked medium-size potato has only about 200 calories, and it's very filling.
 Top it with yogurt and a sprinkling of chives -- you'll never miss the sour cream.
 Potatoes are rich in protein, iron, potassium and, if you eat the skin, fiber.
 They also contain glutathione, an antioxidant that may help protect against cancer.
 Never store potatoes in the refrigerator -- it makes them turn dark when cooked.
 Keep them in a cool, dark, ventilated place.
 Trim away any green spots before cooking.

 Potatoes are available all year.
 Potatoes should be smooth and well shaped, and not bruised.
-Do not buy if they have sprouted or have a green tint to the skin (this indicates high solanine content).
+Do not buy if they have sprouted or have a green tint to the skin.
+Green potato skins and sprouts contain a toxin called solamine and may be hazardous to your health.
 Store at room temperature in a dark area and do not refrigerate.
 Refrigeration may turn a percentage of the starch into sugar.
 Keep away from heat or cold.

 Sweet potatoes and yams are available all year.
 The skin should be uniformly copper or light tan-colored.
 Do not purchase if they have white areas or are damaged; this probably means decay.
 Store in a cool, dry place and do not refrigerate.